Diethood » Recipes » Dinner Recipes » Beef Recipes » Rosemary Garlic Roast Beef Recipe

 • Add the flavorings.
 Combine olive oil, fresh chopped rosemary, thyme, salt, and pepper in a bowl; stir to combine and then rub all over roast.

 • Add to your roasting pan.
-Place roast on top of a rack set over a roasting pan.
+Place the roast on top of a rack set over a roasting pan.

 • Insert an ovenproof meat thermometer into the center of the roast.
 This will ensure a perfectly cooked roast.

 • Lower the temperature.
-Reduce the oven temperature to 325˚F and continue to cook your roast beef until the internal temperature reaches desired doneness: 130°F for rare, 140°F for medium rare, and 150°F to 155˚F for medium to well done.
+Reduce the oven temperature to 325˚F and continue to cook your roast beef until the internal temperature reaches a desired doneness: 130°F for rare, 140°F for medium rare, and 150°F to 155˚F for medium to well done.

 • Rest.
-Remove from oven and let roast rest for at least 20 to 30 minutes before cutting and serving.
+Remove from oven and let the roast rest for at least 20 to 30 minutes before cutting and serving.

 What is the Done Temp for Roast Beef?

-The Secret to Tender, Juicy Roast Beef
+What Is The Secret to Tender, Juicy Roast Beef

 How Long Does it Take to Cook Roast Beef?

+Cooking time depends on the size of the roast and desired doneness; anything between 3 and 4 pounds will take a minimum of 1 hour and 15 minutes.
+A 4-pound roast will take about 1 hour and 45 minutes to cook.
 I like to start at high heat for 15 minutes to get that browning on the outside, but then I reduce the heat to 325˚F for the remainder of the time.
 However, all ovens are not created equal; thus, as stated above, it’s essential to use an ovenproof meat thermometer, especially for bigger cuts of meat.

 Also, please resist cutting into the roast right away.
 Let it rest for 20 to 30 minutes before slicing.
-If you cut too soon, all that juice will just find itself on the cutting board and you will end up with a dry piece of meat.
+If you cut too soon, all that juice will just find itself on the cutting board, and you will end up with a dry piece of meat.

-What Goes with Roast Beef?
+What Goes with Beef?

 Wondering what to serve with this roast beef recipe?
 I love it with Creamy Mashed Cauliflower, Roasted Vegetables, or Roasted Baby Potatoes.
 These Air Fryer Brussels Sprouts and these Air Fryer Balsamic Glazed Carrots are also stellar sides to serve with this dinner.